jylisadoney/intro-excel/5-create.md

 Not only can Excel help you organize data and information, it can also help you create charts and graphs to visually share your data.

-Today, we are going to focus on creating a `Bar Chart` that compares each employee's sales in Q1 and Q2.
+Today, we will create a `Bar Chart` that compares each employee's sales in Q1 and Q2.

 ## Create a bar chart

 First, let's navigate to the `Charts` sheet in our workbook.

-Our first step is to:
 * Highlight all of our data
   * Option 1: Click on `Cell A1` and drag to highlight all data **OR**
   * Option 2: Hit `Ctrl A` on your keyboard